NREL/rdtools/paper/paper.md

 # Introduction

-Assessing the financial viability of commercial photovoltaic (PV) projects is based on technical system performance modeling.
+Financial analysts assess the financial viability of commercial photovoltaic (PV) projects with technical system performance models.
 The expected energy production for a given PV system configuration and location is modeled using a weather dataset for the location and various assumptions about performance losses over time.
-Among these loss sources are longterm PV system degradation (gradual production loss as the PV array ages) and array soiling (temporary production loss due to particulate accumulation on the array).
-Because these effects are strongly influenced by local climate, operational data from existing PV systems can offer great insight into performance losses.
+Among these loss sources are longterm PV system degradation (gradual efficiency loss as the system ages) and array soiling (sunlight blocking by particulate accumulation on the array).
+Because these losses depend on system design and by local climate, it is useful to characterize them using operational measurements from existing PV systems to improve modeling of future systems.

-Although analysis of PV system datasets helps inform modeling of future projects, differences in analysis techniques and analyst preferences can lead to inconsistent conclusions [@Jordan2020].
+However, differences in analysis techniques and analyst preferences can lead to inconsistent conclusions [@Jordan2020].
 RdTools is an open-source library to support reproducible technical analysis of PV time series data.
 The library aims to provide best practice analysis routines along with the building blocks for users to tailor their own analyses.
 In particular, PV production data